Harriet Martineau: Newcastle and Tynemouth

 At the same time, Martineau turned the traditional patient–doctor relationship on its head by asserting control over her space even in sickness.
 The sickroom was her space.
 Life in the Sickroom explained how to regain control even in illness.
 Alarmed that a woman was suggesting such a position in the power dynamic, critics suggested that, as she was an invalid, her mind must also be sick and the work was not to be taken seriously.
 British and Foreign Medical Review dismissed Martineau's piece on the same basis as the critics: an ill person cannot write a healthy work.
 They thought it was unheard of for a woman to suggest being in a position of control, especially in sickness.
 Instead, the Review recommended that patients follow "unconditional submission" to the advice of doctors.
 They disagreed with the idea that Martineau might hold any sort of "authority to Britain's invalids".

 Expecting to remain an invalid for the rest of her life, Martineau delighted in the new freedom of views using her telescope.
 Across the Tyne was the sandy beach "where there are frequent wrecks — too interesting to an invalid... and above the rocks, a spreading heath, where I watch troops of boys flying their kites; lovers and friends taking their breezy walks on Sundays..."
 She expressed a lyrical view of Tynemouth:

 During her illness, she for a second time declined a pension on the civil list, fearing to compromise her political independence.
 After publication of her letter on the subject, some of her friends raised a small annuity for her soon after.

-In 1844 Martineau underwent a course of mesmerism, returning to health after a few months.
+In 1844, Martineau underwent a course of mesmerism, returning to health after a few months.
 There was national interest in mesmerism at this time.
-Also known as 'animal magnetism', it can be defined as a "loosely grouped set of practices in which one person influenced another through a variety of personal actions, or through the direct influence of one mind on another mind.
+Also known as "animal magnetism", it can be defined as a "loosely grouped set of practices in which one person influenced another through a variety of personal actions, or through the direct influence of one mind on another mind.
 Mesmerism was designed to make invisible forces augment the mental powers of the mesmeric object."
-She eventually published an account of her case in 16 Letters on Mesmerism, which caused much discussion.
-Her work led to friction with "the natural prejudices of a surgeon and a surgeon's wife" (i.e., her brother-in-law, Thomas Michael Greenhow and her sister, Elizabeth Greenhow, née Martineau).
+Martineau eventually published an account of her case in 16 Letters on Mesmerism, which caused much discussion.
+Her work led to friction with "the natural prejudices of a surgeon and a surgeon's wife" (i.e., her brother-in-law, Thomas Michael Greenhow and her sister, Elizabeth Martineau Greenhow).